sabaridharsini8-source/Greenden-Tailwind/README.md

 # 🌿 Green Den

 Green Den is a modern, responsive plant & greenery-themed website built using **Tailwind CSS**.
-The project focuses on clean UI, minimal design, and nature-inspired aesthetics, making it perfect for showcasing indoor plants, eco-friendly products, or green living concepts.
+The project focuses minimal design, and nature-inspired aesthetics, making it perfect for showcasing indoor plants, eco-friendly products, or green living concepts.

 ---